Medically Reviewed

 Treatment for Adderall and Alcohol Addiction

-If you or a loved one misuses Adderall, alcohol, or both, it’s important to seek treatment and to start the path to recovery.
+If you or a loved one misuses Adderall, alcohol, or both, seeking treatment may help you start on the path to recovery.
 Note that someone that misuses Adderall and/or alcohol could have a substance use disorder (i.e., an addiction) related to one or both substances.
 The former is deemed a stimulant use disorder, and the latter is an alcohol use disorder.

-The recovery process for various substance use disorders can involve detox to help you through the withdrawal period, followed by inpatient treatment and/or outpatient rehab.
+The recovery process for alcohol addiction and other substance use disorders can involve detox to help you through the withdrawal period, followed by inpatient treatment and/or outpatient rehab.
 Regardless of the setting, treatment usually involves a combination of counseling, medication, and behavioral therapies, depending on your unique needs.17

 Need more info?